poojabhavsar108/Aerial-Surveillance-Drone/README.md

 - **Flight Control System** – Responsible for maintaining stable flight and controlling the drone's movement.
 - **Surveillance System** – Responsible for live video streaming and real-time GPS tracking.

 The RF transmitter sends control commands to the KK2.1.5 Flight Controller, which stabilizes the quadcopter and controls the BLDC motors through the Electronic Speed Controllers (ESCs).
 An ESP32-CAM mounted on the drone captures live video and streams it wirelessly over Wi-Fi.
-Simultaneously, the NEO-6M GPS module continuously acquires the drone's geographical coordinates and the ESP32-CAM receives GPS data from the NEO-6M module and makes the latitude, longitude, and Google Maps link available through the same web interface used for camera streaming.
+Simultaneously, the NEO-6M GPS module continuously acquires the drone's geographical coordinates.
+The ESP32-CAM receives this GPS data through UART and provides the latitude, longitude, and Google Maps link through the same web interface used for live camera streaming.

+---

 ### System Block Diagram